HybridThingsLab/course-robotics/README.md

 * launch VS Code from Anaconda at "Home" with "robot" selected in the top of the Home tab
 * add folder "creative-robotics" to your workspace with "File/Add Folder to Workspace"
 * save workspace
-* find scripts to read and write data to robot via OSC (Open Sound Control) in subfolder of folder "/Python"
+* find scripts to read and write data to robot viaOpen Sound Control (OSC) in subfolder of folder "/Python"
 * view Folder in "Explorer" (icon documents left)
 * in the "Python/RTDE_OSC_read" folder in VSCode navigate to -> src\config.json and change the “ip” to the IP Address of the robot (simulation or real robot) (burger menue top right "About")
 * in the "Python/RTDE_OSC_write" folder in VSCode navigate to -> src\RobotController.py and change the “ip” to your IP Address of the robot (simulation or real robot)
-* open two terminal windows in VSCode side-by-side
+* open two terminal windows in VSCode side-by-side by using the split option in the terminal (icon window left from trash can)
 * in one terminal window change the directory to RTDE_OSC_read\src by typing "cd " and drag and drop "src" folder to terminal
-* Run the script by typing
+* run the script by typing
 ```
 python main.py
 ```
-* In the other terminal window change the directory to RTDE_OSC_write\src by typing "cd " and drag and drop "src" folder to terminal
+* in the other terminal window change the directory to RTDE_OSC_write\src by typing "cd " and drag and drop "src" folder to terminal
 * if you run the real robot type in the terminal
 ```
 python main.py --driverobot